Preservation Plans

 Plano, TX

-Suitable for use in a municipality with a population greater than 100,000.
-Preservation Plano 150 (PP150) is the guiding document for City of Plano’s heritage preservation program and establishes goals and objectives as Plano advances towards its 150th anniversary in 2023.
-Divided into six chapters, the plan provides a comprehensive overview of the importance of preservation.
-It emphasizes the interconnectedness of preservation and sustainability and the use of new tools to protect heritage resources, such as, conservation districts and backyard cottages.
-PP150 balances the protection and sensitive adaptation of heritage resources with tremendous development pressure as a result of a rapidly growing community.
-In addition to the traditional content, the plan includes, graphic timelines of Plano’s history and heritage preservation program.
+Intended for use in municipalities with populations over 100,000, the 2024 Heritage Preservation Plan (HPP) serves as the guiding document for the City of Plano’s heritage preservation program, setting forth goals and objectives for the next five years.
+Organized into six chapters, the plan offers a comprehensive overview of the significance of preservation.
+It highlights the interconnection between preservation and sustainability, incorporating new tools to safeguard heritage resources, such as neighborhood conservation districts and backyard cottages.
+The 2024 HPP thoughtfully balances heritage protection and sensitive adaptation amidst considerable development pressures due to Plano’s rapid growth.
+In addition to traditional content, the plan includes graphic timelines of Plano’s history and the heritage preservation program.

 San Antonio, TX